OpenCoinDev/woocommerce-erc20-payment-gateway/readme.txt

 3. settings some options

 == Frequently Asked Questions ==
-1. how can i got my contract addres?
+1. how can i got my contract address?
 A: you can get it at etherscan.io